cs1302uga/cs1302-ce08/README.md

    Host the documentation on Nike using `cs1302-ce08-doc` as the name for your symbolic link.
 Write the full URL of your API documentation website in your notes.

+1. On the API documentation website, go to the webpage for the `Circle` class.
+In your notes, copy down the inheritance hierarchy listed near the top of the page under the text **Class Circle**.
+You may list the simple class names for classes in the `cs1302.shapes` package.
+Please write down the FQN for any classes in other packages.

-1. For each of the classed listed on the API documentation website, list in your notes the signature of each method given in the .java files that are **not** included in the API documentation website.
+For each of the classes listed on the API documentation website, list in your notes the signature of each method given in the `.java` files that are **not** included in the API documentation website.

 1. Why are some methods in the source code not listed on the API documentation website?